nais/doc/docs/observability/logging/how-to/loki.md

     ```

 !!! warning
-    Setting logging destinations will override the default logging configuration.
+    Specifying logging destinations will override the default logging configuration.
 If you want to keep the default logging configuration and add Loki as an additional destination, you need to include the default destination in the list.

 ## Working with logs in Grafana Loki